Technofrikus/Boston-Case/README.md

 - 8x M3x10 cylinder head screws (ISO 4762, button head work too) to connect the two case halfes
 - 10x M3x5 cylinder head screws (ISO 4762, button head work too) to mount the plate on the top case
 - 18x M3x4mm threaded insert
-- 4x M2x5mm screw for the daughterboard
+- 4x M2x5mm screw for the daughterboard (For the Version with the S1-Daughterboard, use M3x4 Heat inserts and M3x5 screws)
 - 4x 10mm feet

 ### for the original version